JamesWelchman/crytposerver/README.md

 ```

 Now if we refactor this code to use the cryptoserver.
-We make use the third party requests library.
+We make use of the third party requests library.

 ```python
 from requests import post